What Others Say

 I served the churches of Minnesota and Wisconsin for eight years, 1993-2001.
 I watched the people of Minnesota open their arms and their homes to refugees from around the world.
 I came to love them for their courage, courtesy, kindness and tenacity.

 Facing severe persecution in the civil wars that swept across Liberia, thousands fled to the United States.
-A few years ago I attended the building dedication for Ebenezer Liberian Church in Brooklyn Park, Minn.
+A few years ago I attended the building dedication for Ebenezer Liberian Church in Brooklyn Park, MN.
 More than a thousand people showed up.
 They filled the auditorium and spilled over into corridors and classrooms.
 I was inspired by their hymns, songs and testimonies to God’s goodness and grace.

 Five decades ago I visited Vietnamese refugee camps in central Texas.
 Most were “boat people” who fled persecution and poverty after the fall of South Vietnam.
 We picked them up with buses and brought them to our church, even though most spoke little English.
 A few members in our church resented their presence, but most reached out with the compassion of Christ.
 Today more than 1.5 million Vietnamese call America home.
 The largest Christian Vietnamese church has over 4,000 members and the number of Vietnamese Christians is growing.